Ainsdale Medical Centre66 Station RdSouthportMerseyside, PR8 3HWTel: 01704 575133

 Dr Bennett can provide more details upon request.

 We are an accredited training practice for Edgehill University.
-Sr. O'Connor and Sr. Conway frequently have student nurses working under their supervision and guidance.
+Sr. O'Connor and Sr. North frequently have student nurses working under their supervision and guidance.

 As you can see Ainsdale Medical Centre is highly committed to its status as a training and educational practice.